 - Defended government investigations of mergers in the mainframe computer software industry and the design software industry.

-- Consulted on mergers in the mainframe computer software industry and IT services industries.
+- Consulted on mergers in the mainframe computer software and information technology services industries.

 - Advocated regulatory action in connection with a merger relating to testing and debugging software.